mdancho84/mdancho84.github.io/_posts/2021-03-02-use-dataexplorer-for-EDA.md

 ---
 **Data Scientists spend 80% of their time** just trying to understand and prepare data for analysis!
 This process is called Exploratory Data Analysis (EDA).
 R has an Insane EDA​ productivity-enhancer.
 It's called `DataExplorer​`.
 And I'm going to get you up and running with `DataExplorer` in **under 5-minutes:**

-1. How to make an Automatic EDA Report in seconds.
+1. How to make an Automatic EDA Report in seconds with DataExplorer.
-2. **BONUS: How to use the Automatic EDA Report to get insights.**
+2. **BONUS: How to use the 7 most important EDA Plots to get exploratory insights.**

 # R-Tips Weekly